 Creating Altering and Deleting Tables in SQL server

 In this article, I am going to discuss Creating Altering and Deleting Tables in SQL Server with examples.
-Along the way, we will also discuss the Data Definition Language in details.
+Along the way, we will also discuss the Data Definition Language in detail.
 Please read our previous article before proceeding to this article where we discussed the Creating Altering and Deleting Database in SQL Server with examples.
 As part of this article, we are going to discuss the following important points.